Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 What is it?
 Documents relating to wartime efforts and local people who entered the military and served in wars.

 What we have: We hold records of East Riding Lieutenancy and militia 1756 to 1915, and Territorial and Auxiliary Forces 1907 to 1964.
-If you are interested in the home front during the Second World War we have archives of the local Home Guard 1940 to 1944 and Civil Defence 1938 to the 1960s.
+If you are interested in the home front during the Second World War we have archives of the local Home Guard from 1940 to 1944 and Civil Defence from 1938 to the 1960s.

 Other sources: We do not hold archives of the armed forces, which are kept at The National Archives in Kew, London.
-East Riding Museums also has online information of the First World War centenary.
+East Riding Museums also has online information on the First World War centenary.

 What is it?
 Historic maps show the changing parishes and places of interest over time.